Atticusnd/what-you-must-know-js/basics.md

 - **for in**

-Use to iterate over the properties of an object, here variable is the key of the propert and object[key] is the property, in the next example keys are shirt, pants and shoes, an the property of clothes[shirt] is white.
+Use to iterate over the properties of an object, here variable is the key of the property and object[key] is the property, in the next example keys are shirt, pants and shoes, an the property of clothes[shirt] is white.

 ```javascript
 const clothes = {